lunar-insight/lunar-resources-insight/README.md

 docker run -it -p {{LOCAL_PORT}}:8080 --env INSTALL_EXTENSIONS=true --env STABLE_EXTENSIONS="vectortiles,geopkg-output,gdal,jp2k,iau"  --env CORS_ENABLED=true --mount src="C:/Your/Local/Geoserver/Directory",target=/opt/geoserver_data/,type=bind docker.osgeo.org/geoserver:{{VERSION}}
 ```

-When geoserver is running, you need to create a workspace, eg. ``lunar-resources``.
+When geoserver is running, you need to create a workspace, eg. ``lunar-resources``, the different service on the workspace need to be activated (WMS, WCS, WMTS and WFS).
 On the **Stores** category, connect to a layer and publish it.
 The layer will appear in the **Layers** category.
 For the layer publication, the default names in the config.js of the Lunar Resources Insight project can be used.

 If the downloaded dataset has a style with it, you can add it in the **Styles** category in GeoServer.